yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

 └────┴──────────┴────────┴────────────┴────────┘
 ```

 Let's look at some tasks that are convenient to solve with the help of SQL window functions.
-We'll save the technical details for Part 2.
+We'll save the technical details for the following chapters.
 For now, let's review the use cases.

 ## Ranking

 Ranking means coming up with all kinds of ratings, starting from the winners of the World Swimming Championships and ending with the Forbes 500.

-Using our employee table:
+We will rank employees.

 ### Overall salary rating